 You need a full, valid driver’s license issued in your country of residence.
 If your license is not issued by an EC/ECA country, an International Driver’s Permit (IDP) may be required.

 People coming to Norway from countries outside the EU/EEA can use their foreign driving license for up to three months after entering Norway.
+The licence must be valid and you must meet the Norwegian age requirements.
 You must then either convert your driver’s license to a Norwegian one (if applicable) or apply to obtain a Norwegian driver’s license from scratch.

 Converting Your Foreign Driver’s License